 The cost of extending credit on export sales is not included in the amounts quantified at question B4.
 However, the Commission will examine whether a credit adjustment is warranted and determine the amount.
-Provide applicable interest rates over each month of the investigation period.
+Provide applicable interest rates over each month of the review period.
 Explain the nature of the interest rates most applicable to these export sales eg, short term borrowing in the currency concerned.
+The average cost of short term borrowings in domestic currency about 3.5%-4.0% per annum.
+The amount is insignificant to be included in the costing.

-If your accounts receivable shows that the average number of collection days differs from the payment terms shown in the sales listing, andif export prices are influenced by this longer or shorter period, calculate the average number of collection days.
+If your accounts receivable shows that the average number of collection days differs from the payment terms shown in the sales listing, and if export prices are influenced by this longer or shorter period, calculate the average number of collection days.
 See also item 4 in section E-2 below.